JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 =Column_Feature * 2
 ```

-After that I've used multiple regression analysis to finally simulate the increase to the store sales.
-Here is the result of the multiple regression analysis:
+Afterward, I performed a multiple regression analysis to simulate the impact of these increases on store sales.
+The goal was to understand how changes in store area, items available, and daily customer count would influence sales performance.
+Here are the results of the multiple regression analysis:

 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/ed48dfc4dbe19fe649323bc0bb12f381de3da459/images/Question%206/Optimization_2.PNG" alt="Optimization 2" width="800"
 </p>

-I've disregard other values in the multiple regression analysis because the only thing I will use is this one, the values you can see in the image.
+I've disregard other values in the multiple regression analysis as the only ones relevant for this analysis, the values you can see in the image.

 After that I've created another set of new columns to present the store sales of the increased variables.
 The formula I used is this:
 ```
 =Intercept + (Coefficient_1 * Variable_1) + (Coefficient_2 * Variable_2) + (Coefficient_3 * Increased_Variable_3)
 ```

-This formula depends on what I'm simulating, for this example, let's say I'm increasing the *variable 3* that is why I've used the increased variable instead the original.
+This formula depends on the variable I am simulating.
+For this example, let's say I'm increasing the ***variable 3*** that is why I've used the increased variable instead the original.
 The rest will be the original when you only want to check the simulated increase of that one variable.
+This allows me to focus solely on the simulated increase of that one variable.

-After doing this in each new columns, I've created a table and also bar chart to understand if something really significant happens whenever there are changes with the present features in the dataset.
-Whether will it really increase the store sales or not.
+After applying this formula to each new column, I created a table and a bar chart to assess whether any significant changes occur when the features in the dataset are altered.
+This helps determine if these changes will indeed result in an increase in store sales.

 This is the table:
 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/ed48dfc4dbe19fe649323bc0bb12f381de3da459/images/Question%206/Optimization_2.1.PNG" alt="Optimization 2.1" width="800"
 </p>

-In this table you will see the changes, and I made it easier to understand because of the column of percentage changes.
+In this table, you will see the changes, and I made it easier to understand by including a column for percentage changes.
 The only thing that increased here is the correlation between the store area and store sales.
 The rest is at negative.
 What is the meaning of that? before we answer that question, here are the bar charts:

 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/ed48dfc4dbe19fe649323bc0bb12f381de3da459/images/Question%206/Optimization_2.2.PNG" alt="Optimization 2.2" width="800"
 </p>

-Well, as you can see here there was a huge leap of store sales when the store area increased in the underperforming stores.
+Well, as you can see here there was a huge leap of increase in store sales when the store area was expanded in the underperforming stores.
 This might probably because of enhanced/better storage capacity, making the stocks more and when people comes they are able to give what the customers are looking.
-Another reason is better display of products inside the store.
-They might also had an edge to their competitors because they've had an upgrade of store size, gaining attraction the customers around their area.
-This means that whenever the underperforming stores decided to increase their store size about *50% or 100%*5, the store sales will increase in significant in about *41% or 81%*.
+Another possibility is improved product display, which might help customers find what they need more easily.
+Additionally, the store might have gained a competitive edge due to its increased size, attracting more customers in the area.
+This means that whenever the underperforming stores decided to increase their store size about ***50% or 100%***, the store sales will increase in significanly by approximately ***41% or 81%***.

 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/ed48dfc4dbe19fe649323bc0bb12f381de3da459/images/Question%206/Optimization_2.3.PNG" alt="Optimization 2.3" width="800"
 </p>

-When it comes to the simulation of increasing the items available, there is a huge decrease to the total sales.
-The store sales decreases by *39% or 79%*, when you increase the items avaialable by *50% or 100%*.
-This is probably because the items added only costed the store and did not get the return of costs.
-This is probably because of poor decision making of restocking items that is not selling good in their location.
-Another reason is the location, the area probably not crowded with people.
+When simulating the increase in the number of items available, there was a significant decrease in total sales The store sales decreases by ***39% or 79%***, when you increase the items avaialable by ***50% or 100%***.
+This could be due to the fact that the additional items added only increased the store's costs without generating a proportional return in sales.
+It’s likely that the store made poor decisions when restocking, adding items that do not sell well in their location.
+Another factor could be the store's location, where the area might not attract a large number of potential customers.

 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/ed48dfc4dbe19fe649323bc0bb12f381de3da459/images/Question%206/Optimization_2.4.PNG" alt="Optimization 2.4" width="800"
 </p>

-Lastly is when the simulated increase of daily customer count.
-This simulation also had a decrease to the total sales.
-When the daily customer count increased by *50%* the change of total sales dropped by *1%*.
-Then when the daily customer count increased by *100%* the total sales dropped by *2%*, so what is the meaning of this?
-This is probably the customers just stopped over the store, so even they count as addition to the daily count customer, the sales doesn't increased because the customers did not buy anything.
-They just did some window shopping or used the store as waiting location to someone.
-Another reason is that, people may tend to go inside the store to buy something not that significant to the overall total revenue of the store.
+Lastly, I simulated an increase in the daily customer count, which also led to a decrease in total sales.
+When the daily customer count increased by ***50%*** the change of total sales dropped by ***1%***.
+Then when the daily customer count increased by ***100%*** the total sales dropped by ***2%***, so what could be the reason for this?
+This is probably the customers just stopped over the store, so even though they were counted as additions to the daily customer count, they did not contribute to sales because they were simply window shopping or using the store as a waiting area.
+Another reason might be that some customers only bought inexpensive items, which didn’t significantly impact the overall total revenue.
 For example buying a penny priced item, will not contribute a lot to the total sales.
-Another reason is the poor marketing strategy of the store.
-The customer service is probably also poor.
-The display of product is also probably poor, giving the customers hard time to buy whenever tons of customers come daily.
+Additionally, the store may have a poor marketing strategy, inadequate customer service, or inefficient product displays that make it difficult for customers to make purchases when the store becomes crowded.

-That is the last set of answers to my analysis project.<br>
+That is the last answer to my analysis project.<br>

 What I've learned from the analysis?
-I can say that the independent variables of the dataset does not affect the store sales (dependent variable) in a lot of ways.
-Maybe other aspects affect it more and it's not included in the dataset that was presented.
-But other than that, I can say that there is chance for underperforming stores to gain more sales.
-That is by increasing their store area.
-Investing to the quality of the store will get them more earnings than improving their marketing strategy to attract more traction of customers in daily basis.
-Also to avoid the overstocking of items.
-The owner should always check and be aware to the demand-supply situation of his or her store.
-Aiming to restock more items that is relevant to the store instead of ordering unnecessary items.
+From this analysis, I can conclude that the independent variables of the dataset does not affect the store sales (dependent variable) in a lot of ways.
+Maybe other aspects may affect it more which are not included in this dataset.
+However, there is potential for underperforming stores to increase their sales, particularly by focusing on improving their store area.
+Investing in the quality of the store, such as increasing its size, can lead to more earnings than simply focusing on attracting more customers through marketing.
+Moreover, it’s crucial for store owners to avoid overstocking.
+The owner should regularly assess and be aware of his or her store's demand-supply situation and ensure that they are restocking items relevant to the store’s needs, rather than ordering unnecessary products.

 ### **CONCLUSION ABOUT THE PROJECT**

 This is my first project on data analysis using Excel.
 The skills I've showcased is just a the surface level of what a real data analyst can do, but this will serve as a stepping stone to improve my analytical skills in the future.
 I would appreciate hearing your reactions and comments on my analysis—whether positive or constructive criticism, both will help me progress.
-I also plan to upload more projects here related to data using SQL, Python, Excel, Power BI, and other data-related tools
+I also plan to upload more projects here related to data using SQL, Python, Excel, Power BI, and other data-related tools.